-e have just completed an extensive tour of South East Asia visiting Kuala Lumpur, Bangkok, Singapore, Manila and Hong Kong.
+We have just completed an extensive tour of South East Asia visiting Malaysia, Thailand, Singapore, the Philippines and Hong Kong.
 The objective was to try to find those firms that may look sad at present and yet could be the great growth franchise stocks over the next five years or so.
-The pattern was to see a broad range of companies from property stocks and banks, to industrial companies with interesting business economics.
+The pattern was to see a broad range of companies from property stocks and banks (to measure the degree of property over-supply and hence credit quality), to industrial companies with interesting business economics.
 Having seen 51 companies and various specialists, we arrived home with a surprisingly empty net.
 The problem - which we alluded to in our last communication - is the high valuations being given to the leading companies in each market.
 However, in nearly every case these larger companies so enjoyed the good times that they forgot about the obligation that accompanies heavy use of debt.

-The most striking example of excess was in Bangkok where the two leading banks accounting for some 35% of the system have nonperforming loans that may amount to 30% of their loan portfolios.
+The most striking example of excess was in Bangkok where the two leading banks accounting for some 35% of the system have non-performing loans that may amount to 30% of their loan portfolios.
 This implies that they are technically insolvent and yet, international investors have been prepared to refinance one of these banks (Thai Farmers Bank) with close to US\$900 million.
+This deal was priced at twice adjusted book value and evaluated on the historic lending spreads of 4%.
+Both of these assessments are tinged with optimism.
 Bangkok Bank is planning a similar placement to international investors which will be good for both the company and obviously for the broader financial system in that country.
-This cannot, however, address the vast oversupply of property upon which the whole banking system relies for collateral.
+This cannot, however, address the vast over-supply of property upon which the whole banking system relies for collateral.
 With deteriorating property values, the ability of the system to extend credit (and indeed generate good cash flows) is very limited and hence the prospects for the economy are poor at present even after the devaluation of the baht by 40%.

 Having sought out hotel companies as being natural beneficiaries of the devaluation (being essentially export businesses), we were somewhat alarmed by the choice of properties we were offered during a Saturday excursion around Bangkok.
 Hotel properties (along with residential and serviced apartment buildings) are available at around replacement cost.
 This is less than the equivalent value placed on listed companies in the stock market.
-Worse still, the level of prices and the fact that one is still dealing with the owners of the properties rather than the mortgage holders, highlights that the process of liquidation is still in the early stages.
+Worse still, the level of prices and the fact that one is still dealing with the owners of the properties rather than the mortgage holders, highlights that the process of liquidation is still in the early stages. (insolvency law makes foreclosure a very cumbersome procedure and gives little extra protection to the principal mortgage holder versus the rest).
 It is ironic that in an economy where the banking system is technically insolvent, that there have still been no major bankruptcies among leading industrial companies.